 According to a somewhat hackneyed adage, even a broken clock is right twice a day.
-At first, that seemed to be the best way to describe the National Labor Relations Board’s (NLRB) decision in the case of Bergdorf Goodman.
+At first, that seemed to be the best way to describe the National Labor Relations Board’s (NLRB) decision this week in the case of Bergdorf Goodman.
 The Board’s ruling overturned a controversial decision by one of its regional directors that a tiny unit of just women’s shoe sales associates could unionize, but unfortunately, the Board’s reasoning for its conclusion did more harm than good.

 Like other department stores, Bergdorf Goodman employs hundreds of employees who work in 18 different departments, yet the union (Local 1102 of the Retail, Wholesale Department Store Union) proposed a bargaining unit with about 45 employees composed of just women’s shoes sales associates on the 2nd Floor Salon Shoes Department and the 5th Floor Contemporary Footwear Department at a Bergdorf Goodman department store.

 Back in May 2012, the regional director in question applied the NLRB’s flawed logic in Specialty Healthcare and approved the proposed unit, which the union presumably targeted because it would be easier to win a representation election of this smaller subset rather than all of Bergdorf’s sales people.

 Winning elections of such small subsets of employees is precisely what the micro-union concept aims to facilitate, and the NLRB’s labor-friendly majority paved the way for it in Specialty Healthcare (despite falsely reassuring the world that its decision would not apply in industries outside of non-acute health care).